bmangoen/openshift-tools/ansible/README.md

 ### Requirements

-- ansible installed (>2.4)
+- Ansible installed (>2.4)

 - inventory hosts file (used for OCP installation)

-- local mount directory on ansible server for the backup (NFS mount, etc...)
+- local mount directory on Ansible server for the backup (NFS mount, etc...)

 ### All-in-one